 THE ECONOMY LONG-TERM

-Warehouse is an economic engine for the community at large, and a long-term community development engine, as these bands and concertgoers often come back to the city just to vacation.
-They frequently comment on the City’s major accomplishment of saving a central core of historic buildings, as many cities destroy those buildings first.
+The warehouse is an economic engine for the community at large, and a long-term community development engine, as these bands and concertgoers often come back to the city just to vacation.
+They frequently comment on the City’s major accomplishment of saving a central core of historic buildings, as many cities destroy those buildings first, in the name of progress.
 They love the river, the parks, Grandad’s Bluff, and especially the friendliness of the people.

 The downtown area has always been an entertainment district, although mostly focused on bars.